danielwrobert/dwr.io/content/notebook/2014/sessions-with-screen/index.md

 Those are the main commands that I use most often.
 For example, when I am working on a web application, I will likely have at least one process constantly running – wether that be a server, compiling Sass, or multiple tasks managed with Grunt.
 It’s really nice to be able to set that process up on a detached `screen` session and forget about it until I’m ready to move on to something else.

 For a full list of commands, run `screen --help` from the Terminal or check out this handy [Quick Reference](http://aperiodic.net/screen/quick_reference "screen Quick Reference").
 I hope you found this as useful as I did and, as always, thanks for reading!

-*Update 2016-12-23: Added snippets for window management from within a screen socket.*